ForNeVeR/Cesium/README.md

   - `Console`: gets detected from an `.exe` extension
   - `Windows`: doesn't get detected, so it's only possible to select manually
   - `NetModule`: is a rudiment from Cecil, not supported
+- `-c`: will produce a JSON-based object file imitation in the output file.
+This mode is supposed to be used when using Cesium compiler as a C compiler for an existing toolset.

 Implementation Dashboard
 ------------------------